Copper Cannon Camp - FREE New Hampshire Summer Camp!

 Phil attended summer camp as a kid for six years and was a counselor for two more years.
 His camp experience was some of the best memories of his youth.
 He joined the CCC board in order to give back that experience.
 Phil has lived in Easton, NH for the past seven years with his wife Isabel and dog Augustine.
 He works as a Controller at Garnet Hill, a catalog company that sells women’s clothes and home furnishings.
 Phil received an undergraduate degree from St. Lawrence University and an MBA from University of Washington Seattle.

 Janel has been a resident of the North Country since 1999 and with her husband and kids has enjoyed skiing, snowboarding, biking and hiking the mountains of New Hampshire.
 Her kids have been CCC day-campers for years and find the counselors, activities and setting of the camp simply the best.
-When not playing in the mountains, Janel is also the Owner/VP of Lawton Company, a full-service General Contracting and Construction Management business based in Littleton, NH.
+When not playing in the mountains, Janel works for the State of New Hampshire.
 Janel holds a BS in Business Administration/Sports Management from Colby-Sawyer College and prior to owning a construction company, has over 15 years’ experience in e-Commerce.